 Subcontractors are specialists hired to perform tasks, such as pipe fitting or roofing.
 When they fail to follow regulations that apply to their specific trades, they put others on the job site at risk.

-If you’ve been injured by a subcontractor’s negligence, you can count on the Construction Accident Attorneys at Fields Law to be here when you need us most.
+If you’ve been injured by a subcontractor’s negligence, you can count on the Minnesota Construction Accident Attorneys at Fields Law to be here when you need us most.
 We’re the resource Minnesotans turn to after getting hurt at work, and we’ll do what we can to help you get better and get back to work.
 Call us today and get free advice about your work injury claim.